Flag varieties, toric varieties, and suspensions: three instances of infinite transitivity

 Its zero section $E_0$ is contractible if and only if the dual line bundle $L^{-1}$ is ample, and then also very ample.
 In the latter case the contraction of $E_0$ yields the affine cone $X$ over the image $Y=\varphi_{|L^{-1}|}(G/P)\subseteq\PP^n$.
-For $\kk=\CC$, any affine cone $X$ as in Theorem \ref{flag} arises in this way, with $H\subseteq P$ being the stabilizer of a smooth point of the cone $X$, $\tilde X$ the blowup of $X$ at the vertex, and $E_0$ the exceptional divisor. \end{remarks}
+For $\kk=\CC$, any affine cone~$X$ as in Theorem~\ref{flag} arises in this way, with $H\subseteq P$ being the stabilizer of a smooth point of the cone~$X$, $\tilde X$ the blowup of~$X$ at the vertex, and~$E_0$ the exceptional divisor. \end{remark}

-The next result provides part 1 of Theorem \ref{main0}.
+The next result provides part~1 of Theorem~\ref{main0}.

 \begin{theorem} Let $X$ be the affine cone over a flag variety $G/P$ under an embedding $G/P\hookrightarrow \PP^N$ with projectively normal image.
-Then $X$ is flexible and the group $\SAut(X)$ acts $m$-transitively on $X\backslash \{0\}$ for any $m\in\NN$. \end{theorem}
+Then~$X$ is flexible and the group $\SAut(X)$ acts $m$-transitively on $X\backslash \{0\}$ for any $m\in\NN$. \end{theorem}

 The flexibility follows from the next general observation.